 Quality is key to Apprenticeships.
 All Apprenticeships must be at least 12 months long and lead to a national qualification that is respected by employers around the world.

-Apprentices complete a framework of qualifications, such as an NVQ that supports the work that is carried out in the workplace, a technical certificate and Functional Skills qualifications in Maths, English and ICT that are completed during day release at Weymouth College.
+Apprentices complete a framework of qualifications or standards, such as an NVQ that supports the work that is carried out in the workplace, a technical certificate and Functional Skills qualifications in Maths, English and ICT that are completed during day release at Weymouth College.

 A real future

-After finishing, the majority of apprentices (85%) will stay in employment, with two-thirds (64%) staying with the same employer.
+After finishing their apprenticeship, the majority of apprentices (85%) will stay in employment, with two-thirds (64%) staying with the same employer.

 A third (32%) of all former apprentices had received a promotion within 12 months of finishing, and of those in work, three quarters (75%) reported taking on more responsibility in their job.

 Employers think that qualified apprentices are 15% more employable than those with other qualifications.